 - We recommend that you apply for federal loans (if eligible) prior to seeking a private loan.
 See the Federal Student Aid website for more information regarding federal vs. private loans.

 - For both private and federal loans, the amount borrowed (including all other sources of aid) cannot exceed your Cost of Attendance for the loan period.

 - Visit our private loan webpage for more information.

 Who is my lender?

 The lender is the institution from whom the loan money is actually borrowed.
 For federal student loans, that is the U.S. Dept. of Education in most cases.
-You can find the name(s) of your current loan holder(s) and servicing agents on the National Student Loan Data System.
+You can find the name(s) of your current loan holder(s) and servicing agents on the Federal Student Aid website.

 Private loans will be listed on your credit report.
 You can obtain a free copy of your credit report on the Annual Credit Report website.

 - Only private loans require lender selection.

 - We provide a list of private loan programs and lenders based on a review of competitive interest rates and fees, quality of servicing, and borrower benefits.
 The list is intended only to help you start your research.
 Northwestern will process loans from any lender you select.